Aliases for SHMT2 Gene

 GeneCards Summary for SHMT2 Gene

 SHMT2 (Serine Hydroxymethyltransferase 2) is a Protein Coding gene.
-Diseases associated with SHMT2 include Pyridoxine Deficiency.
-Among its related pathways are One carbon pool by folate and Glycine, serine and threonine metabolism.
-GO annotations related to this gene include identical protein binding and pyridoxal phosphate binding.
-An important paralog of this gene is MIR6778.
+Diseases associated with SHMT2 include Pyridoxine Deficiency and Campylobacteriosis.
+Among its related pathways are One carbon pool by folate and Folate Metabolism.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and pyridoxal phosphate binding.
+An important paralog of this gene is SHMT1.

 UniProtKB/Swiss-Prot Summary for SHMT2 Gene